 What are the restrictions?

-Visitors must also have travel insurance to cover the cost of Covid-related health care up to $30,000.
+Non-resident foreign nationals must have travel insurance to cover the cost of Covid-related health care up to $30,000.

 Our latest coverage